 - Tell someone you trust about what is happening.
 This could be a friend, family member, co-worker, neighbor… Let them become the start of your support network.

 - Document what is happening.
-Record what happened, where, when, what was said, who witnessed it, the result of the abuse, and add any available photos, medical records or police reports.
-Here’s a great resource on documentation.
+Record what happened, where, when, what was said, who witnessed it, the result of the abuse, and add any available photos, medical records, or police reports.
+The National Domestic Violence Hotline site has valuable information on how to document abuse.
 It’s important to also document any technology abuse you may be experiencing.
 For more information on how to do this, click here.

-- Create a Safety Plan, a plan created just for you that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
+- Create a Safety Plan, a plan created just for you that includes ways to remain safer while in a relationship, planning to leave, or after you leave.
 There are many things that can be included in this plan, but don’t get overwhelmed.
 Here are some things to think about when creating your plan, including if your plan is to stay in the relationship.
-If you need help creating the plan, MSCFV is here.
-For more information on Safety Plans, click here.
+For more information on creating a Safety Plan, click here.

 - Know Your Rights.
 Today, victims of abuse have more rights than ever before and MSCFV has the services and programs to empower victims to express their Rights.